 The drive from the Harold Porter National Botanical Garden to Stellenbosch or Hermanus is about 1 hour, and the drive to Cape Town will be about 1.5 hours.
 The added advantage to making this trip is the views from the coastal road as it winds through the small towns of the Western Cape.

-One thought on “4 Best Family Hikes Near Cape Town & The Cape Winelands
+11 thoughts on “4 Best Family Hikes Near Cape Town & The Cape Winelands

 Leave a Reply